h311m4n000/Remi_UrbanHello_hass/README.md

 Home Assistant integration `remi_urbanhello_hass` is designed for Rémi UrbanHello.
 This is not an official integration by UrbanHello.

+## Note about this fork

+This fork was created with cursor and Claude and built on top of the original code.
+So keep this in mind.
+I know my way around code, but I'm not a coder.

+This fork adds the following functionality:
+- Retrieves the alarms you set in the App.
+You can now toggle them on or off
+- Allows you to set the illumination of Rémi with a slider (0 - 100)
+- Allows you to set the volume of Rémi with a slide (0 - 100)

 ## Installation

 Copy the content of the 'custom_components' folder to your home-assistant folder 'config/custom_components' or install through HACS.